Global Issues Service-Learning Toolkit

-Have your students create or fundraise for workbooks for refugee children in your community.
+Have youth create or fundraise for workbooks for refugee children in your community.
 These workbooks could have worksheets on literacy, math, American history, science and other applicable information.
 Contact local agencies to inquire about distribution and their needs.
 Photo Credit: Learning Math by Katherine Clark is licensed under CC by 4.0

 Trick-or-Treat for UNICEF

-Around the time of Halloween, have your students get involved with Trick-or-Treat for UNICEF.
+Around the time of Halloween, have youth get involved with Trick-or-Treat for UNICEF.
 This is a well-known and easy fundraiser for the fall.
 Kids ask for small donations before or during Halloween.
 The proceeds go to support healthcare, clean water, and nutrition for children all over the world.
 Photo Credit: Trick-or-Treat for UNICEF by Trisha is licensed under CC by 4.0